BigBass934/TigerHub-Team-Project/README.md

 - Nikkia Theodule - njt7621@g.rit.edu
 - Jonah Micek - jonahamicek@gmail.com

 During our tenure at RIT, specifically in the class User Experience/User Interface Design Class, or SWEN-444.
 I (Jonah Micek) have copied this project to ensure that the Proto.io demo of this UX/UI project survives, in the case of potential employers' interest in seeing this particular project in-action.
-Aside from this README document, made no changes to any of the code.
+Aside from this README document, I have made no changes to any part of the project, including the code.
 I in no way take any full claim to the work completed on this project.

 ### Running the Project Demo